Debórah Dwork

 Debórah Dwork is an American historian, specializing in the history of the Holocaust.
 She is the Founding Director of the Center for the Study of the Holocaust, Genocide, and Crimes Against Humanity at the Graduate Center—City University of New York.
 She was formerly the Founding Director of the Strassler Center for Holocaust and Genocide Studies and served as the Rose Professor of Holocaust History at Clark University in Worcester, Massachusetts.
+Dwork is credited with helping to establish the first doctoral program dedicated exclusively to Holocaust History and Genocide Studies through the Strassler Center for Holocaust and Genocide Studies at Clark University.
+Her work contributed to the institutionalization of Holocaust and genocide studies as a distinct academic field.
+Dwork's scholarship has been noted for expanding Holocaust historiography beyond political and military history to include childhood, family life, welfare, gender, and individual agency.
+Her work helped shape subsequent scholarship on the social history of genocide.
 Dwork is the recipient of the Distinguished Achievement Award in Holocaust Studies from the Holocaust Educational Foundation in 2024; the Annetje Fels-Kupferschmidt Award bestowed by the Dutch Auschwitz Committee in 2022; and the International Network of Genocide Scholars Lifetime Achievement Award in 2020.

 Education and career

 Dwork earned a B.A. from Princeton University in 1975, an M.P.H. from Yale University in 1978, and a Ph.D. from University College London in 1984.
 After a postdoctoral fellowship at the Smithsonian Institution, she joined the faculty of the University of Michigan in 1984, and moved to the Yale Child Study Center at Yale University in 1989.
 She took the position as Rose Professor at Clark University in 1996.
 She has held fellowships from (inter alia) the Guggenheim Foundation, the American Council of Learned Societies, and the Woodrow Wilson International Center for Scholars, and has served as the Shapiro Senior Scholar-in-Residence at the United States Holocaust Memorial Museum and as a visiting scholar at Rutgers University.
+Dwork has served on the United States delegation to the 34-member International Holocaust Remembrance Alliance (IHRA).